-Sleep apnea is a chronic condition that causes an individual to stop breathing momentarily while sleeping.
+Sleep apnea is a chronic sleep disorder that causes an individual to stop breathing momentarily while sleeping.
 This causes interruptions in the sleep pattern, which can cause sleep deprivation.
 When an individual does not get enough sleep, they can have problems focusing, remembering things, and even putting themselves in danger while driving.
 However, one of the most common side effects of sleep apnea is snoring.
 Obstructive sleep apnea is the most common form of sleep apnea.

-Oral appliance therapy is for snoring or mild to moderate sleep apnea.
+Oral Appliance Therapy: Oral appliance therapy is for snoring or mild to moderate sleep apnea.
 An oral appliance is a mouthpiece that is worn while a patient is sleeping.
 It keeps the airway open while sleeping and can help prevent the tongue from blocking the throat and advancing the lower jaw moving forward.